openatx-archive/atx-webide/README.md

 if you got "TypeError: decoding Unicode is not supported" in easy_install, run ```pip install -U setuptools``` first.

+##Features
+1. what you see is what you get
+2. autocompletion of atx keywords & Python
+3. crop screen as images to operation by **atx**
+4. convenient operations on codes, files & images
+5. to be continued

 ## Usage
 ```
 $ python -m atxweb